-Weddings are a time for all the family, including its newest, smallest members.
+Weddings are a time for all the family, including its newest, younger guests.
 While children are an integral part of any family gathering, they bring with them some challenges.
-Our wedding post today is about mitigating or managing those challenges.
+Our blog post is about mitigating or managing those challenges with young guests.

-The average wedding is long in the planning and involves a lot of work, money and investment of time and emotion.
-We work hard to make your wedding day as predictable and as smooth as possible to help manage stress and give everyone a good time.
-The only thing we can’t predict is how children will act.
+The average wedding is long in planning and involves a lot of work, money and investment of time and emotion.
+We work hard to make your wedding day as predictable and as smooth as possible to help manage stress and give everyone a good time, including the very young children!
+The only thing we can’t predict is how they will act.

-The vast majority of children can behave themselves when we need them to and know when we need them to be still and quiet.
+The vast majority of young guests can behave themselves when we need them to and know when we need them to be still and quiet.
 Unfortunately, that isn’t true for all of them.
-We want all of our family to be involved in our wedding day, so knowing how to manage the little ones can make all the difference to how your big day goes.
+We want all of our immediate family to be involved in our wedding day, so knowing how to manage the little ones can make all the difference to how your big day goes.

 Make Them Feel Special

-Most children love being centre of attention.
-That makes a wedding a challenge as it isn’t about them.
-A way round this is to give them an “important” job to do such as ring bearer, flower girl or assistant usher.
+Most children love being the centre of attention.
+That makes a wedding a challenge as it isn’t all about them.
+A way around this is to involve children by giving them an “important” job, such as being part of the bridal party as flower girls, junior bridesmaids, ring bearers or assistant ushers.
 This can often be enough to fulfil the urge to be at the centre of things.